Mac-Janitor/TicTacToe/Readme.md

 # About

 Simple Tic Tac Toe game made with C++ and Raylib.
-Font loading is incredibly unoptimized at the moment and will cause the program to hang when it starts.
-I will be updating the font to use Signed Distanced Fields to resolve this problem.